makrai/notes/boguraev89-comp-lexg-nlp.md

     * knowledge of language and the world are not ultimately separable
 * connectionism
   * properties shared with comp sem
-  * sub—symbolic approaches within connectionism (Smolensky, 1987)
+  * sub-symbolic approaches within connectionism (Smolensky, 1987)
-    * not expect to distinguish representations for particular word senses, they would be simply different aspects of a single non-symbolic representation, and would correspond (if to anything) to ... a selection of different weighted arcs
+    * not expect to distinguish representations for particular word senses, they would be simply different aspects of a single non-symbolic representation, and would correspond (if to anything) to a selection of different weighted arcs
   * those usually called localist
-    * (for example, Cottrell and Small, 1983; Waltz and Pollack, 1985)
+    * eg Cottrell and Small (1983); Waltz and Pollack (1985)
     * weighted symbolic representations
     * used in this chapter
 * the difference as they apply to issues of word sense for comp sem